-For implementations using Keyfactor Identity Provider as an identity provider, the claims proxy proxies authentication tokens between the Management Portal and the Keyfactor API to enable communications between the portal and the API.
+For implementations using an identity provider other than Active Directory, the claims proxy proxies authentication tokens between the Management Portal and the Keyfactor API to enable communications between the portal and the API.
 This application pool runs in the context of an Active Directory or local service account.
 A separate application pool is needed for this service, though the same service account may be used for both.